Funding & Acknowledgements

 CMMerritt Insufficient data to calculate trend 25902 4 2014 - 2017 26.40 - - - -

-At one program location, monthly average salinity decreased by 0.27 ppt per year.
+No detectable change in monthly average salinity was observed at one location.
 There was insufficient data to fit a model for one location.

-At one program location, monthly average turbidity decreased by 0.70 NTU per year.
+No detectable change in monthly average specific conductivity was observed at one location.
 There was insufficient data to fit a model for one location.

 Submerged Aquatic Vegetation